 Laboratory Test Results of a Soil Sample: Nematode sampling guidelines are available from any local county Extension office.
 There is a nominal charge for each sample to help defray the costs of operating this service.
 For nematode sampling and diagnosis, see Nematode Assay Lab.
-Samples will be analyzed to determine the types of nematodes present and their quantities, so appropriate recommendations for control can be made.
+Samples will be analyzed to determine the types of nematodes present and their quantities so appropriate recommendations for control can be made.

 Lawns Commonly Affected

 All types of lawns grown in South Carolina can be affected by nematodes.
-The most damage occurs to lawns grown in the sandy coarse textured soils of our state.
-The Sandhills areas of the Carolinas and the sandy portions of our coastal areas are commonly infested with the most destructive nematode, the sting nematode.
+However, the most damage occurs to lawns grown in the sandy, coarse-textured soils of our state.
+The Sandhills region of the Carolinas and the sandy portions of our coastal areas are commonly infested with the most destructive nematode, the sting nematode.
 Sting nematodes are generally limited to coarse-textured soils that are high in sand content.
 Therefore, they can cause serious damage to any type of lawn that is grown in the region.

 Prevention & Treatment: Once nematodes are identified as a serious problem in the lawn, several things can be done.
-First, there are no chemicals available to control nematodes in the home lawn is available, but must be done by certified pesticide applicators and can become pricey due to the potential for nematodes to move vertically within a soil profile depending on season, as well as some species of nematodes existing within a plant root system, known as endoparasitic.
+Chemical control in the home lawn is available, but must be done by certified pesticide applicators and can become pricey due to the potential for nematodes to move vertically within a soil profile depending on season, as well as some species of nematodes existing within a plant root system, known as endoparasitic.
 Other methods that can reduce the effects of a nematode problem are: